pdhummel/rurik/README.md

 * messages and error messages in UI
 * show round indicator on map board
 * show upcoming advisors on map board
+* window for claim board and war track

 * action phase